By Michelle Khouri, FRQNCY Media Founder & CEO

 Benefit: The media outlet doesn’t have to invest in making and running a podcast, but rather can pay you (someone they trust and whose audience aligns with theirs) to do it with their name attached.

 Who to pitch: If you already have connections in the radio or publishing industries, it’s a natural sponsor opportunity because you’ve already established your credibility.
-If you’re working with FRQNCY (either with a podcast production package or as a full-service partner), you can tout working with the same production company that works with Coca-Cola, Apple, the Statue of Liberty-Ellis Island Foundation, and others — so they can rest assured it’ll be done right.
+If you work with FRQNCY (either with a podcast production package or as a full-service partner), you can tout working with the same production company that has produced shows for Coca-Cola, Apple, the Statue of Liberty-Ellis Island Foundation, and others — so sponsors can rest assured it’ll be done right.

 Keep in mind: As an added benefit, the media company can include your podcast as part of its advertising portfolio.
 This helps expand and elevate the value they can provide to advertisers.